nightfox/rubango/README.md

     SaasPulse.srv_id "YOUR_ID_GOES_HERE"

-You must turn the tracker on - otherwise the url will be printed to stdout and no call will be performed.

-    SaasPulse.on!
+By default, SaasPulse will not make remote calls.
+It will print a debug message about the URL that would be getting hit.
+This message can be annoying when testing.
+To turn the message off, use `SaasPulse::Config`:

+    SaasPulse::Config[:suppress_output] = true

+To make the remote call to saaspulse.com you must turn the tracker on:

-You will probably only want to do this in production mode.
+    SaasPulse.on! # you will probably only want to do this in production mode.

+You can suppress the debug message from being displayed when Saas

 You can then interact with `SaasPulse.client` to do your bidding: